openshift-telco/ocp4-offline-operator-mirror/README.md

 ```Shell
 oc patch OperatorHub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'
 ```
-8. Apply the yaml files in the `publish` folder.
-The image content source policy will create a new MCO render which will start a rolling reboot of your cluster nodes.
+8. Apply the two yaml files in the `publish` folder via `oc apply -f`.
+The image content source policy will create a new MCO render, which will start a rolling reboot of your cluster nodes.
 You have to wait until that is complete before attempting to install operators from the catalog.

 ##### Script Arguments